RyanSaxe/mtg/mtg/ml/README.md

 ## generator.py

 This file contains data generator objects for batching 17lands data properly to feed into models in `models.py`.

+## trainer.py

+This file contains the custom training object used to train models from `models.py` using generators from `generator.py`.

 ## display.py